localsite/localsite-delete/info/data/datacommons.md

 	gcloud auth application-default login

-Or see if you are logged in
+Or see if you are logged in:

 	gcloud auth list

-If not, you can run
+If not, you can run:

 	gcloud auth login 'your_email@domain.com'